What’s the first word that pops into your head when you hear the word “Orlando”?

 (If you’re looking for information about visiting Disneyworld Orlando, this is not the place.
 Instead, try this site, Raising Whasians, which overflows with everything about Disney that you’d ever need to know!)

-This article, though, isn’t about Disney, or Universal Studios, or any of the standard things visitors go to Orlando for.
-This is about the lesser-known, off-the-beaten-track sights I’d like to see in Orlando.
-Check into a hotel outside of Disney and take in some of these sights:
+This article (updated in April 2021) isn’t about Disney, or Universal Studios, or any of the standard things visitors go to Orlando for.
+This is about the lesser-known, off-the-beaten-track sights: things to do in Orlando besides Disney.
+Check into a hotel (use the map below to choose one) and take in some of these sights:

 Less than a kilometer away, (about a half a mile by walking path), the Mennello Museum of American Art focuses on modern art, with a permanent collection of Earl Cunningham’s detailed, colorful harbor scene paintings, and special thematic or artist-focused temporary exhibitions.